legendu-net/blog/misc/content/2012-12-03-general-tips-for-java.markdown

 ## Package Dependency Management

-1. It is suggested that you use gradle (instead of maven or sbt) for JVM projects.
+1. It is suggested that you use Gradle (instead of Maven or sbt) for JVM projects.

-## Containers
+## Collections

 1. You can use `Arrays.fill` to set a value to all elements of an array at once.

 ## Code Flow Control

-1. To jump out a single loop,
-    you can use statement `break;`.
-    However, this doesn't work if there're nest loops.
-    To jump out nested loops,
-    you can modify the loop variables so that the conditions of all loops are violated.

-2. There is not `goto` statement in Java, however you have several ways to make the program in Java jump to other place.
+1. There is not `goto` statement in Java, however you have several ways to make the program in Java jump to other place.

     - The `break` and `continue` statements allow you